rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Node-Express/why-bodyParser_needed.md

 This body-parser module parses the JSON, buffer, string and URL encoded data submitted using HTTP POST request.

+Each middleware layer is essentially adding a function that specifically handles something to your flow through the middleware.

+**app.use(bodyParser)**  -  by adding bodyParser, you're ensuring your server handles incoming requests through the express middleware.
+So, now parsing the body of incoming requests is part of the procedure that your middleware takes when handling incoming requests -- all because you called **app.use(bodyParser)**.

 **B> urlencoded - https://www.npmjs.com/package/body-parser#extended**

 The extended option allows to choose between parsing the URL-encoded data with the querystring library (when false) or the qs library (when true).
 The "extended" syntax allows for rich objects and arrays to be encoded into the URL-encoded format, allowing for a JSON-like experience with URL-encoded.